 You can also check out my Iceland Packing Guide.

 Tip 25 - What to do in case of an accident in Iceland

 - First, call 112.
 It is the main emergency number for traffic accidents, injury, crimes, search & rescue and fires.

 - If safe, try staying in your car while waiting for help.

 - Then call your rental company.
 They can decide with you what the next steps should be.

 - If you booked via a travel agency, contact them as well

 So many places to see on a Road Trip around Iceland and never enough time!!!

-To help you plan your itinerary you can check out:
+To plan your itinerary, you can check out:

-For more specific tips, head to my article about visiting Iceland in Winter
+For more specific tips and a video, head to my article about Iceland Winter driving.